ELEVATE-Project/documents/src/docusaurus/docs/settingup-overview.md

 The <PartialExample mentored /> capability is enabled by the <PartialExample mentored /> microservice which can be set up in any cloud environment or in an on-premise setup.

-In addition, you can also set up a reference implementation (portal) and customize the look and feel based on your needs.
-See [Customize the Web Portal](settingup-webportal) to learn more.
+In addition, you can also set up a reference implementation (PWA) and customize the look and feel based on your needs.
+See [Customize the PWA](settingup-pwa) to learn more.

 Other services such as User, Notification, Scheduler, and BigBlueButton are optional.
 The <PartialExample mentored /> service can work with one or more existing implementations of the same.